metosin/ring-swagger/README.md

 [![Build Status](https://travis-ci.org/metosin/ring-swagger.png?branch=master)](https://travis-ci.org/metosin/ring-swagger)

-[Swagger](...) implementation for Ring using Prismatic [Schema](https://github.com/Prismatic/schema) for data modelling.
+[Swagger](...) implementation for Ring using Prismatic [Schema](https://github.com/Prismatic/schema) for data modelling and input data coercion.

 - Provides handlers for both [Resource listing](https://github.com/wordnik/swagger-core/wiki/Resource-Listing) and [Api declaration](https://github.com/wordnik/swagger-core/wiki/API-Declaration).
-- Does not solve how the routes, models and endpoints are collected from your web app (and by so should be compatible with all Ring-based libraries)
+- Does not cover how the routes and models are collected from web apps (and by so should be compatible with all Ring-based libraries)
-- Provides a clean Map-based interface to create Swagger Spec out of the route definitions
+   - Provides a Map-based interface for routing libs to create Swagger Spec out of the route definitions

 For embedding a [Swagger-UI](https://github.com/wordnik/swagger-ui) into your Ring-app, check out the [ring-swagger-ui](https://github.com/metosin/ring-swagger-ui).

 ## Installation

-    [metosin/ring-swagger "0.2.0"]
+    [metosin/ring-swagger "0.3.0"]

 ## Existing Adapters
 - [Compojure-Api](https://github.com/metosin/compojure-api) for Compojure